Phd Candidate in Data-Driven Analysis of The Real Building Performance Using Wood Stoves

 Duties of the position

-- Develop experimental setup, plan and perform the measurements.
+- Develop experimental setup, plan and perform measurements and develop questionnaires.

-- Characterization of the peak electric power reduction using wood stove heating.
+- Analyse the electric power reduction and especially the peak power reduction using wood stove heating.

 Required selection criteria

-- You must have a professionally relevant background in building science (ex. civil, HVAC, mechanical or energy engineering), data science
+- You must have a professionally relevant background in building science (ex. civil, HVAC, mechanical or energy engineering), or data analytics

 - Your education must correspond to a five-year Norwegian degree programme, where 120 credits are obtained at master's level